praveensankar/zkRevoke/README.md

 ./install.sh
 ```

 This command will install all the required dependencies.
-To install the dependencies manually, open a terminal, go to the root directory of the project
+To install the dependencies separately, open a terminal, go to the root directory of the project
 and execute the following:
 ```bash
 cd blockchain-hardhat